openfoodfacts/openfoodfacts-auth/README.md

 Securely share the randomly generated Client Secret with the client.

-# Configuring Keycloak Users
+# Configuring Keycloak Administrators

-Keycloak users are used to administer the Keycloak system and are distinct from Open Food Facts users.
+Keycloak administrators are distinct from Open Food Facts users.
 Keycloak administrators are added to the master realm.

-The default root user should not be used and every administrator should be a specific named individual.
+The default root user should not be used and every Keycloak administrator should be a specific named individual.

 ## Full Administrators